rbdm/8755-project/README.md

     - Run `preprocess.ipynb` to resize test images and create BW images

 ### Colorization
-1. Best results for running and fine tuning DeOldify colorization model can be viewed by running inference using `Colorizer_GANFineTune_bestmodel.pth`.
+1. Best results for training and fine tuning can be viewed by running inference using `Colorizer_GANFineTune_bestmodel.pth`.
 Example inference is shown in `colorize_test.ipynb`

-2. Results for MSGAN training can be viewed by running the `MSGAN_training.ipynb` file
+2. Results for Mode-Seeking GAN training can be viewed by running the `MSGAN_training.ipynb` file

 ### Joint with other restoration
 The adopted final pipeline consists of preprocessing using Wan et al's (2020) method from [here](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life/tree/master/Global) and feeding the result to the colorization model.